drewadams/playwright-structure/README.md

 ## Folder Structure

-- `tests/`: This folder contains all the Playwright test files.
+- `tests/suites`: This folder contains all the Playwright test files.
-- `utils/`: This folder contains utility functions or modules that can be used by the tests.
+- `tests/util/`: This folder contains utility functions or modules that can be used by the tests.
-- `config/`: This folder contains configuration files for the Playwright tests.
+- `tests/models/`: This folder contains Page and Component models used in the tests, as well as fixtures.
-- `reports/`: This folder is used to store test reports or logs.
-- `screenshots/`: This folder is used to store screenshots captured during the tests.
+- `tests/screenshots/`: This folder is used to store screenshots captured during the tests.
+- `tests/types/`: This folder contains Typescript types.
+- `tests/docs/`: This folder is for test documentation.

 ## Getting Started